Galatoni/CaptchaGenerator/README.md

 Making use of $_SESSION variable to store solution and comparing with input.
+By making use of the $_SESSION variable, the solution can be stored for later comparison.

 Creating a new Captcha OVERWRITES the existing one and changes the solution.